eeeschwartz/next/lexingtonky.gov.md

 ## Introduction to the redesign

-The City has prioritized this project in order to address several issues with the current site that are commonly reported by residents and public servants.
+The City has prioritized this project in order to address several issues with the current site that are commonly reported by residents and city employees.

 * It is structured around departmental hierarchies rather than intuitive service areas.
 * It is difficult to use on mobile devices, which now account for half of traffic.
 * Rather than being focused on quickly facilitating action, it is largely an information broadcast model.
 * The content is lengthy, lacks structure, and often falls out of date.
 * The content management system is difficult to use, even for experienced content creators.
-* Updating the website is largely a secondary task that increases workload for public servants rather than creating efficiencies that make work easier.
+* Updating the website is largely a secondary task that increases workload for city employees rather than creating efficiencies that make work easier.

 ## Goals of the redesign